 I don’t want to see you go but unsubscribing is easy.

-If you have paid by card, simply go to your username, select ‘My Subscriptions’ and choose ‘Cancel’.
+If you have paid by card, simply go to your username, select ‘My Subscriptions’ and click the word ‘Cancel’ that you’ll find next to your subscription.

 If you have paid by PayPal, you can email me to unsubscribe you.
 I need a few days’ notice as per my T&C’s.